dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 BindableLayout.SetItemTemplate(stackLayout, imageTemplate);
 ```

-In this example, every item in the `TopFollowers` collection will be displayed by an `Image` view defined in the `DataTemplate`:
+In this example, every item in the `TopFollowers` collection will be displayed by an <xref:Microsoft.Maui.Controls.Image> view defined in the `DataTemplate`:

 :::image type="content" source="media/bindablelayout/top-followers.png" alt-text=".NET MAUI bindable layout with a DataTemplate.":::